divolte/divolte-collector/docs/configuration.rst

 divolte.incoming_request_processor.discard_corrupted
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :Description:
   The incoming request handler attempts to parse out all relevant information from the request as passed by the JavaScript.
 If the incoming request appears corrupt, for example because of a truncated URL or incorrect data in the fields, the request is flagged as corrupt.
 The detection of corrupt requests is enforced by appending a hash of all fields to the request from the JavaScript.
 This hash is validated on the server side.
-If this setting is true, events that are flagged as corrupt will be dropped from the stream, instead of processed further.
+If this setting is true, events that are flagged as corrupt will be dropped from the stream, instead of being processed further.
 It is common not to drop the corrupt events, but instead include them for later analysis.
 :Default:
   false
 :Example: